omnigopvtltd/Omnigo_Admin/README.md

-# FoodFleet Admin — Dashboard Scaffold
+# Omnigo Admin — Dashboard

 Admin panel for the food delivery platform, built with the agreed stack.